Verssae/NeuroJIT/README_PYPI.md

 # neurojit

-`neurojit` is a Python package designed to enhance Just-In-Time (JIT) defect prediction by combining neurophysiological and empirical developer insights.
-The package provides tools for calculating commit understandability features (CUF), which are critical in modern software development and defect prediction.
-For more information, see our research paper *"NeuroJIT: Improving Just-In-Time Defect Prediction Using Neurophysiological and Empirical Perceptions of Modern Developers"*.
+`neurojit` is a Python package designed to enhance Just-In-Time (JIT) defect prediction by leveraging insights from both neurophysiological and empirical developer reactions to code.
+Modern developers make changes based on their understanding of the existing code context, and the difficulty in comprehending these changes can increase the likelihood of human error, potentially introducing defects.
+NeuroJIT captures the understandability of each commit through features that correlate with developers’ cognitive and empirical responses to different code segments.
+These features have been shown to improve JIT defect prediction models by identifying defect-inducing commits more effectively.
+For more information, see our research paper *"NeuroJIT: Improving Just-In-Time Defect Prediction Using Neurophysiological and Empirical Perceptions of Modern Developers."*

 ## Installation